-Read this smart person's guide to learn more about edge computing.
+Read this cheat sheet to learn more about edge computing.
 We’ll update this resource periodically with the latest information about edge computing.

 - What is edge computing?
-Edge computing refers to generating, collecting, and analyzing data at the site where data generation occurs, and not necessarily at a centralized computing environment such as a data center.
-It uses digital devices—often placed at different locations—to transmit the data in real time or later to a central data repository.
+Edge computing refers to generating, collecting and analyzing data at the site where data generation occurs and not necessarily at a centralized computing environment such as a data center.
+It uses digital IoT (Internet of Things) devices, often placed at different locations, to transmit the data in real time or later to a central data repository.

 - When is edge computing happening?
 Many companies have already deployed edge computing as part of their IoT strategy.
 As the numbers of IoT implementations increase, edge computing will likely become more prevalent.

-- How can our company start using edge computing?
+- How can your company start using edge computing?
 Companies can install edge computing solutions in-house or subscribe to a cloud provider’s edge computing service.